hashicorp/design-system/website/docs/components/table/partials/code/component-api.md

     Sets the initial selection state for the row (used in conjunction with setting `isSelectable` on the `Table`).
   </C.Property>
   <C.Property @name="selectionKey" @type="string | number">
     Required value to associate an unique identifier to each table row (used in conjunction with setting `isSelectable` on the `Table` and returned in the `onSelectionChange` callback arguments).
-It's required if `isSelectable={{true}}`.
+It’s required if `isSelectable={{true}}`.
   </C.Property>
   <C.Property @name="selectionAriaLabelSuffix" @type="string">
     Descriptive `aria-label` attribute applied to the checkbox used to select the row (used in conjunction with setting `isSelectable` on the `Table`).
-The component automatically prepends "Select/Deselect" to the string, depending on the selection status.
-It's required if `isSelectable={{true}}`.
+The component automatically prepends “Select/Deselect” to the string, depending on the selection status.
+It’s required if `isSelectable={{true}}`.
   </C.Property>
   <C.Property @name="...attributes">
     This component supports use of [`...attributes`](https://guides.emberjs.com/release/in-depth-topics/patterns-for-components/#toc_attribute-ordering).